niladrridas/real-time-audio-processing-system/README.md

 ## License

-This project is open-source and available under the MIT Licence.
+This project is open-source and available under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments